State Auditor's Oversight

 As the State's external independent auditor, the State Auditor is the only entity that has by statute, full access to all records, accounts, correspondence, property or other files of state and local agencies, special districts, public contractors, and school districts.
 General powers of the State Auditor include the ability to subpoena records, take depositions, and administer oaths.
 The State Auditor's Office (office) is responsible for evaluating departments' administration and management of public funds and programs to assure that the proper checks and balances are in place.
 In addition, the office evaluates departments' compliance with laws and regulations.
 Although our audits encompass a wide range of topics, our staff are highly trained professionals with a depth and breadth of experience that allows them to evaluate programs and recommend ways to make government more efficient, improve management controls, and instill best practices.

-For the past 25 years, the State Auditor's Office and its predecessor has reported on the State's ability to comply with federal program requirements—both by department and by program.
+For the past 30 years, the State Auditor's Office and its predecessor has reported on the State's ability to comply with federal program requirements—both by department and by program.
 The number and type of federal programs audited each year as part of the Single Audit is formula-driven as stipulated by the federal Office of Management and Budget (OMB).
-In the fiscal year ending June 30, 2007, California received $76 billion in federal funds, and the office audited $59 billion, or 78 percent of those funds.
+In the fiscal year ending June 30, 2012, California received $74.3 billion in federal funds, and $71.3 billion, or 96 percent of those funds, were audited.

 The links below will provide more information about high-risk issues and the Single Audit.
 In addition, we have summarized the findings and information from the two most recent Single Audits in a variety of ways to assist you in identifying areas of risk regarding the use of federal Recovery Act funds.